pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed survey total results not showing free text answers on some sections
 * Fixed division by zero error for question success rate
 * Fixed issue with section names that contained apostrophes
+* Fixed the answer explanation for free text questions not showing
+* Changed the email message to respondent to use view page instead of mark
+* Added token for the results view page
 * Added the shortcode for the quiz/survey/poll on edit page

 = 2.11 =